Meorge/sneaksters-testing/README.md

 Since this is a public pre-alpha, **we aren't planning on any monetary compensation for playtesters**.
 In fact, **no members of the Zenith Point team are expecting to receive any money from the project** - the hope is to use any money we make from Sneaksters to 1) keep servers maintained and 2) start putting money into a savings fund for future projects.

  Playtesters *may* get some benefits when the game comes out, like a free/discounted copy and/or exclusive extras.
-There will also likely be a Playtesters section of the game's credits.
+By participating in the pre-alpha, your name will also be included in the credits under "External Playtesting".
+(If you would prefer to have your name _not_ be in the credits, just let us know.)